 In the spring semester of their final year, M.Div. students are examined orally by the members of the faculty and invited guests.
 The purpose of the examination is to assess a student's readiness to serve in a pastoral context.
-The examination typically includes preaching and answering general, coffee hour-type questions on liturgical, theological, pastoral, and spiritual matters.
-The examination is approximately one hour in length.
+The examination includes preaching and answering integrative, cross-disciplinary questions on liturgical, theological, pastoral, and spiritual matters.
+The questions will be distributed to students in advance and students will submit written drafts of their answers for review before the exam.
+The examination is approximately 45 minutes in length.
 Successful completion of the examination is required for graduation; students who do not perform satisfactorily will be given the opportunity to retake the exam.